jimmymalhan/jimmymalhan-resume/README.md

 For any queries, you can connect with me on [LinkedIn](https://www.linkedin.com/in/jimmymalhan/).

 ## TODO Features

-- Add smooth scrolling.
+- Add React components to make the website more dynamic.
-- Implement a dark/light mode toggle.
+- Implement React Router for seamless navigation.
+- Use React Hooks for state management.
+- Update README for open issues.
+- Fix overlapping tabs issue in Education and Contact sections.
+- Remove visible website, education, etc., tabs when scrolling down.
+- Make the website more dynamic using React.
-- Add a contact form with validation.
+- Add animations for smoother transitions.
-- Integrate social media sharing options.
-- Implement localization for multiple languages.
+- Implement real-time updates for the Skills section.

 ## Contributing

 If you'd like to contribute to this project, here's how you can go about it: